 Each company has prepared its own individual report, available here:

 The reporting period is a snapshot of each of the two businesses at 5 April 2021.
 The reports refer to the gender pay gap, which is the average earning difference between men and women across an organisation, demonstrated by six statutory calculations, expressed as a percentage of men’s earnings in relation to women’s.

 The gender pay gap is different from equal pay.
 Equal pay relates to men and women being paid the same amount for the same role, which is a legal requirement in the UK.

-As a Group, we continue to recognise the positive impact and value that an inclusive and diverse workforce can have on attraction, engagement, progression and retention of people as well as how this positively impacts our clients, local communities and society as a whole.
+As a responsible group, we recognise the positive impact and value that an inclusive and diverse workforce can have on our business in many ways.

 All steps and measures to close the gender pay gap have the Bibby Values at their core: Do the right thing; Work together; Trust each other; Be better; Be innovative – all to deliver excellent customer service to an inclusive and diverse workforce.

-Bibby Line Group is passionate about providing safe working conditions for our employees, and those within the communities we operate.
-Basically we do everything we can to protect everyone while they are at work and get everyone home safe, every day.
+Bibby Line Group is passionate about providing safe working conditions for our colleagues, and those within the communities where we operate.
+We do everything we can to protect everyone while they are at work and get everyone home safe, every day.

 Two examples of how our businesses are leaders in their industries: